 A number of larger archives are placed in the Manuscript Department as self-contained units.
 Among the largest and most important are:

-The archives of Georg Brandes, established in 1912, although the main part was acquired after the death of Brandes in 1927.
+The archive of Georg Brandes, established in 1912, although the main part was acquired after the death of Brandes in 1927.

-The archives of N. F. S. Grundtvig, given to the Library in 1941 after having been deposited at the National Archives since 1890.
+The archive of N. F. S. Grundtvig, given to the Library in 1941 after having been deposited at the National Archives since 1890.

-The archives of Karen Blixen, acquired in 1969.
+The archive of Karen Blixen, acquired in 1969.

 Collections, formerly at the University Library of Copenhagen